hackgvl/hackgreenville-com/CONTRIBUTING.md

 </details>

-<details><summary>Step 4: Contributing to the Project :fire:</summary>
+## Contributing Code to the Project

 > **Note: Always follow the below steps before you start coding or working on an issue.**

 Contributions are made using [GitHub's Pull Request](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/about-pull-requests) (aka PR) pattern.
-This allows anyone$

-Save any uncommitted changes using `git stash` because the following steps will reset and sync wit the upstream.
+This allows anyone to suggest changes for review, commenting, and eventual merging into the main project.

+<details><summary>Step 1: Sync Up with the Upstream HackGreenville Repo</summary>

+Before creating a new git "branch" you'll want to sync up with the "remote upstream", which is just a fancy way of saying the main Hackgreenville.com GitHub repo.

 All contributions should be made from the develop branch.

-Before creating a new git "branch" you'll want to sync up with the "remote upstream", which is just a fancy way of saying the main Hackgreenville.com GitHub repo.

-You are now almost ready to make changes to files but before that you should **always** follow these steps:
+1. Save any uncommitted changes using `git stash` because the following steps will reset and sync wit the upstream.

-1. Validate that you are on the `develop` branch
+2. Validate that you are on the `develop` branch

     ```sh
     git status